mt2017-tartu-shared-task/nmt-system-A/README.md

     Baseline: In Hungary, almost 96% of _sheep_ were found to be dangerous.

-    New model: In Hungary, almost 96% of the _lamps_ were found to be dangerous.,
+    Model with SentencePiece: In Hungary, almost 96% of the _lamps_ were found to be dangerous.

+    Model with BPE: In Hungary, almost 96% of _sheep_ were found to be dangerous.

     __The second example:__